NBS Career Services Office Homepage

 Working closely with top recruiters in Singapore and beyond, we can also advise on the latest internship opportunities, job openings, and employment trends.

-Many NBS students go through three to four years of university without ever setting foot in the Career services office.
+Many NBS students go through three to four years of university without ever setting foot in the Career Services office or engaging with the CSO team.
 Yet, outside of curriculum time, many students spend numerous hours seeking internship and job opportunities that may be available exclusively through NBS.

 Find a career adviser and get to know him or her.
 Aim to meet your adviser at least several times throughout your career development process.
 Appointments are a great way to stay motivated and accomplish career-related tasks.